 There are many ships and cruise companies travelling up to Norway.
 We opted for a mainstream company.
 As a result, we were on a large ship (about 2,600 passengers), which limited where we could sail.
 Cruise Direct offers discounts on most of these ships sailing the Norway cruise ports.
-Check out mainstream cruising options on Cruise Direct.
+Check out Norwegian cruising options on Cruise Critic.

 If we do it again, we will sail with Hurtigruten, the current leader in green tourism and specialists in Norway (among other locations).
 With smaller ships and a focus on cultural immersion rather than “generic onboard fun”, I think our adventure would have been even better.
-Check out all that Hurtigruten has to offer on Cruise Direct.
+Check out all that Hurtigruten has to offer.

 The Norwegian fjords are one of nature’s masterpieces.
 While they can be enjoyed from the land as well as the sea, we believe cruising here is the best and most immersive option.
 Our best tips include:

 - Choose a smaller ship as they can get into tighter areas, and there are fewer people with you descending on some of these smaller towns and competing for limited spots at the key sights.

 - This is one cruise where a balcony cabin is well worth the extra money if they are available.